MFM Presents… Brief Recess

 Sometimes there are really extreme cases, which are, you know, a lot easier to kind of prove.

-And then there are others where it's like, I don't know who my father is, and I'm going to be establishing custody in the U.S. with a relative.
+And then there are others where it's like, I don't know who my father is and I'm going to be establishing custody in the U.S. with a relative.

 So it's usually just one parent that you sort of have to prove that there was something abnormal about the relationship.
+Okay.

 But the interesting thing that sort of came up in this case that I thought I could weigh in on was how important it is that people are bonded out hard stop, but especially in SIG cases.

-And that's because
+And that's because.

-SIG is one of these things where you and your lawyer are running around the city to all sorts of different courts to get documentation, to get judgments, to get rulings from judges so that you can bring it back to immigration court and show them that like you're doing your due diligence.
+SIGE is one of these things where you and your lawyer are running around the city to all sorts of different courts courts to get documentation, to get judgments, to get rulings from judges so that you can bring it back to immigration court and show them that like you're doing your due diligence.

-For example, you usually have to go to family court, which is like in in a different borough sometimes, or it takes a really long time to get that hearing date.
+For example, you usually have to go to family court, which is like in a different borough sometimes, or it takes a really long time to get that hearing date.

-I've worked SIG cases, it's taken years just to even get like
+just to even get like a

-a date for your application to be reviewed.
+date for your application to be reviewed.
 Let me ask you this.

 What happens if somebody,

-because like you said, it takes years sometimes.
-What happens if the person ages out while this is going on?
+because if you said it takes years sometimes, what happens if the person ages out while this is going on?
 That's a great question.
+We're often dealing with like hard deadlines.

 I made a video recently about appeals and how we sort of,

 the deadline is when the application is received, not when you submit it for certain things.
-So deadlines are insane in any industry, but especially in immigration law, the stakes are so high.
+So deadlines are...

 So for SIG, it is when it's filed.

 That is, that's like such an important question because sometimes people are not sure about that.
+Sure.

 Exactly.

-And so in this case, the plaintiffs are suing ICE stating that they're being held without a bond hearing and that it violates their Fifth Amendment due process rights.
+And so in this case, the plaintiffs are suing ICE, stating that they're being held without a bond hearing and that it violates their Fifth Amendment due process rights.

-So they're not even given the opportunity to argue whether they should be bonded out. of a detention center.
+So they're not even given the opportunity to argue whether they should be bonded out of a detention center.
 It is developing law.

 By the time this episode airs, the law might have changed.

-the thing about this specifically is that there was a recent ruling in September where if you were not inspected, so upon arrival in the U.S., so let's say you arrived undocumented, you crossed the border illegally,
+So the thing about this specifically is that there was a recent ruling in September where if you were not inspected, so upon arrival in the U.S., so let's say you arrived undocumented, you crossed the border illegally,

-you don't have standing. to seek bond in court if you are detained.
+you don't have standing to seek bond in court if you are detained.
+So that is like a new thing.

+It's still being hammered out.
 It's being appealed.

 Like it's going to work its way up through the courts.
-But right now, a lot of people are to get bonded out who crossed the border illegally.
+But right now, a lot of people are trying to get bonded out who crossed the border illegally.

-And this new ruling, this new case law that came down in September has sort of messed with that.
-So I have people reaching out to me for bond.
+And this new ruling, this new case law that came down in September, has sort of messed with that.

-And I'm like, I honestly couldn't even file something for you if I wanted to or if I had time to.
-So, I mean, I just wonder what, especially, you know, what happens to these people?
+So I have people reaching out to me for bond, and I'm like, I honestly couldn't even file something for you if I wanted to or if I had time to.

-I mean, especially. talking about kids, somebody who's the idea of somebody who's 10 years old is sort of in this purgatory.
+I mean, especially talking about kids, somebody who's the idea of somebody who's 10 years old is sort of in this purgatory.
+What happens to them?
+It's a great question.

 And it's something that I think needs more attention, especially in the media.
 I think oftentimes immigration law is like, ooh, that's so complicated.

 Even lawyers will call me.
-Like,

-especially in these cases, like we're talking about child welfare here, like these are children being locked up and they're being detained for an indeterminate amount of time.
+especially in these cases like we're talking about child welfare here like these are children being locked up and they're being detained for an indeterminate amount of time.

 I think like public perception, public advocacy, people's

-Like how many lawsuits are there around sexual violence in detention centers.
-So this is happening on U.S.
+lawsuits are there around sexual violence in detention centers.
+So

 It is, I'm so glad to see that there is a lawsuit because I have to say, as an attorney, I'm really remiss reading the headlines that there aren't a lot of people talking about this.